 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
+In 2019, we installed 6,500 feet of 16" ductile iron pipe allowing us to move water from one side of the 101 Freeway to the other.
+We also installed 800 feet of new PVC and added a new hydrant to allow us to move water from two water zones.
+A new VFD pump drive was installed as backup for a station.

-If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (831) 757-3644 or through the Contact Us link at www.calwater.com.
+If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (805) 497-2757 or through the Contact Us link at www.calwater.com.